SDGforskning/sdg-strings/SDG16_query_topic_WoS.md

 #### Phrase 1

 The topic search on violence in general consist of expressions for violence or violent conduct/behaviour.
-The word "killing" is much in use in health, typically when fighting cancer or bacterias, but also in other contexts like hunting, animals, bugs etc., and is therefore restircted in the query accordingly: Killings + people/humans
+The word "killing" is much in use in health, typically when fighting cancer or bacterias, but also in other contexts like hunting, animals, bugs etc., and is therefore restircted in the query accordingly: Killings + people/humans, Killings + mass/revenge

 ```py